spcourse/website/index.md

 ## Acknowledgements {#acknowledgements}
 This course has been designed by Simon Pauw, Martijn Stegeman, Wouter Vrielink, Tim Doolan and Ivo van Vulpen.

 It is partially based on many great programming resources that have been published as Open Courseware under a Creative Commons license.
 The resulting work itself is also published under the Creative Commons License Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Feel free to re-use!
-If you would like to use the work commercially, please send an e-mail for arranging a license.

 We have had lots of help from students as well as teaching assistants who tried the course or added ideas of their own.
 We especially thank: